rxg/biers/README.md

   * utils.rkt - Some utility functions that have arisen during developments.
 Factored out to a separate file.

+  * images/ - Some screenshots of using the code and some helpful plots.

 Some random extra files:  not directly related to McElreath's text, but here are other related probability and stats files that may be of